What is Eco-therapy and what are its benefits?

 With a rise in obesity, anxiety and environmental destruction, it has never been more important to re-connect to nature, whether through walking mindfully, taking photographs, painting, dog walking or gardening.
 I was lucky that I had the parents I did.
 I would love everyone to have the same.

 If you feel like you’d like to develop your relationship with nature whilst having time for yourself and time to talk through what you need, what you want, and how to get it, get in touch .
-Price’s range from £100 for an hour, £260 for three hours or £450 for a six hour day of coaching and well-being time in nature.
+I charge £75 an hour.

 ‘She is persistently supportive and lives what she preaches’